Course name

 "When you’re about to make the transition to higher education, it’s tempting to write in a stiff and formal way.
 It’s important to write clearly and appropriately but you should, ultimately, sound like yourself."

-Avoid clichés (like the plague...), not least openers such as 'I have always wanted to be', 'From a young age' or 'I have always dreamed of' to justify your choice of subject.
+Avoid clichés (like the plague...), not least such dreary lines as 'I have always wanted to be', 'From a young age' or 'I have always dreamed of' to justify your choice of subject.

-Your personal statement has a strict limit of 4,000 characters (including spaces) or 47 lines of 95 characters (including spaces); whichever is shorter.
+Your personal statement has a strict limit of 4,000 characters (including spaces).
 Exceed this and Ucas Hub will immediately cut you off and could leave your personal statement dangling in the middle of an unfinished sentence.
 Editing matters!

 "Make sure each word counts," says Anjli at City, University of London.
 "Anything that you choose to include in your personal statement must be relevant to answering the question 'Why I want to study this subject'.